lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 #### Davies-Bouldin Index

 DBI (Davies-Bouldin Index) measures the average similarity between each cluster and its most similar cluster.
 Calculating the similarity uses the ratio of the within-cluster distance and the between-cluster distance.
-Therefore, when there's smaller within-cluster distance and larger between-cluster distance, DBI is lower, indicating a better clustering result.
+When there's smaller within-cluster distance and larger between-cluster distance, DBI is lower, indicating a better clustering result.

 DBI is easy to calculate and interpret.
 However, it only considers the pairwise distances between cluster centroids and cluster members, the score can be sensitive to outliers, and ignored the data distribution or structure (such as clusters within a cluster, or non-linear relationship, etc.).
 It also makes false assumption that clusters share the same density and size, which is not true in many real world scenarios.